aljedaxi/zettel/pages/nature.md

 ##### illness itself tears the conception of "the body" away from the self; the *senselessness* of physicality forces itself upon the body, rupturing the barrier between "self" and "world"
 ###### agency (sense) must be clawed back by returning to clarity; "natural" cures [[make sense]] to the layperson
 ####### snake oil has the extra advantage of extending one's agency over all illness
-####### "Physicians need to be given time to listen to their patients – not necessarily because that will allow them to identify and cure illnesses more easily, but because being invited to tell your story is an essential part of the healing process." [https://aeon.co/essays/natural-healing-is-metaphysically-incoherent-but-valuable]
-####### "Mainstream medicine ... would do well to address the need for metaphysical consolation" [https://aeon.co/essays/natural-healing-is-metaphysically-incoherent-but-valuable]
 ### physis
 ### natural philosophy
 ## ORDER CHAOS NATURAL ARTIFICIAL SUPERNATURAL SPIRITUAL DECAY GROWTH LIFE DEATH LIVING DYING KILL ME